Website-Icon Xpert.Digital

 Google has received another antitrust fine in Europe

-The European Commission yesterday handed down another antitrust fine against Google, fining it €1.49 billion ($1.69 billion) for unfairly shielding its AdSense advertising platform from competition.
-“Today the Commission imposed fines of €1.49 billion on Google for illegally abusing its dominant position in the online search ad placement market.
-“Google has consolidated its dominance in the online search advertising industry and protected itself from competitive pressure through anti-competitive contractual restrictions on third-party websites,” Commissioner Margrethe Vestager said in an official statement.
+The European Commission issued another antitrust penalty against Google yesterday and imposed a penalty of € 1.49 billion ($ 1.69 billion) due to unfair shielding the Adsense advertising platform.
+“Today, the Commission against Google has imposed fines of EUR 1.49 billion due to illegal abusive exploitation of its dominant position on the market for arranging online searches.
+Google has consolidated its dominance in the online search indicator and protected himself from competitive pressure through competitive restrictions on websites from competitive pressure, ”said Commissioner Margrethe Vestager in an official statement.

 The European Commission's recent decision against Google is by no means the first time that the EU watchdog has taken action against an American technology company.
 In fact, Google itself only got a taste of EU antitrust rules last year.
 In July 2018, the European Commission imposed a record-breaking fine of €4.3 billion on Google over Android-related allegations, after the company was fined €2.4 billion in July 2017 for anti-competitive behavior related to Google Shopping (2 .7 billion dollars).